ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson05.markdown

 {% highlight python %}
 # Elsewhere:
 def update(self, task):
-    return Task.cont
+    return task.cont
 {% endhighlight %}

-Note that we return "Task.cont"--this is important, as it tells Panda that we want to run the task again.
+Note that we return "task.cont"--this is important, as it tells Panda that we want to run the task again.
 Without it, the task would run only once.

 Now, let's have those controls actually do something!
 Specifically, let's move our character around a bit.